Magic vs. Knicks Prediction & Picks - December 29

 - Computer Predicted Total: 225.9

-- When the spread is set as 1.5 or more this season, Orlando (9-3) covers a higher percentage of those games when it is the favorite (75%) than New York (6-9) does as the underdog (40%).
+- New York covers the spread when it is a 1.5-point favorite or more 66.7% of the time.
+That's more often than Orlando covers as an underdog of 1.5 or more (61.1%).

-- New York and its opponents have eclipsed the point total 56.7% of the time this season (17 out of 30).
-That's more often than Orlando and its opponents have (14 out of 30).
+- Orlando and its opponents have gone over the over/under 46.7% of the time this season (14 out of 30).
+That's less often than New York and its opponents have (17 out of 30).

-- As a moneyline underdog this season, the Knicks are 5-10, while the Magic are 10-2 as moneyline favorites.
+- As a moneyline favorite this season, the Knicks are 11-3, while the Magic are 8-10 as moneyline underdogs.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.